-A. Owner Occupant
+A. Owner occupant Owner-Occupant

-- 1. Owner occupants will be required to submit to the County between January 1 and the 15 of each year for the term of the loan: - a.
+- 1. Owner occupantOwner-occupants will be required to submit to the County between January 1 and January the 15 of each year for the term of the loan: - a.
 Proof of occupancy in the form of a copy of a current utility bill. - b.
 Statement of unit's continued use as a residence. - c.
 Declaration that other titleholders do not reside on the premises. - 2.
-In the event that an owner occupant sells, transfers title, or discontinues residence in the rehabilitated or purchased property for any reason, the loan is due and payable.
+In the event that an owner occupant owner-occupant sells, transfers title, or discontinues residence in the rehabilitated or purchased property for any reason, the loan is due and payable.

 - a.
-If the owner occupant sells or otherwise transfers title of the property to a targeted income group household, the County will consider subordinating the loan and continuing all or part of the lien as a DPL or continuing the loan at the rate and terms the TIG household qualifies for under current participation guidelines. - b.
-If the owner occupant dies, and if the heir to the property lives in the house and is income eligible, the heir may be permitted upon approval of the County, to assume the loan at the rate and terms the heir qualifies for under current participation guidelines. - c.
-If the owner occupant dies and the heir is not income eligible, the loan is due and payable. - d.
-If the owner occupant dies and the heir is not income eligible, but he or she chooses to rent the unit to TIG households and agrees to comply with owner investor's restrictions, the heir may be permitted upon approval of the County, to assume the loan at the same rate and terms offered owner investors under current program guidelines.
-If the heir/owner investor does not comply with owner investor restrictions, the loan is due and payable. - 3.
-If an owner occupant wants to convert the rehabilitated property to a rental unit, the owner must notify the County in advance.
-If the County approves the conversion of an owner occupied unit to a rental, the owner will be required to comply with the provisions of the owner investors guidelines, including rent limitation provisions and financing arrangements. - 4.
+If the owner occupantowner-occupant sells or otherwise transfers title of the property to a targeted income group household, the County will consider subordinating the loan and continuing all or part of the lien as a DPL or continuing the loan at the rate and terms the TIG-household qualifies for under current participation guidelines. - b.
+If the owner occupant owner-occupant dies, and if the heir to the property lives in the house and is income eligible, the heir may be permitted, upon approval of the County, to assume the loan at the rate and terms the heir qualifies for under current participation program guidelines. - c.
+If the owner occupant owner-occupant dies and the heir is not income eligible, the loan is due and payable. - d.
+If the owner occupant owner-occupant dies and the heir is not income eligible, but he or she chooses to rent the unit to TIG-an income-eligibeeligible households and agrees to comply with owner investorowner-investor's restrictions, the heir may be permitted, upon approval of the County, to assume the loan at the same rate and terms offered owner/-investors under current Pprogram guidelines.
+If the heir/owner investorowner-investor does not comply with owner-investor restrictions, the loan is due and payable. - 3.
+If an owner occupantowner-occupant wants to convert the rehabilitated property to a rental unit, the owner must notify and obtainthe County approval in advance.
+If the County approves the conversion of an owner-occupied unit to a rental, the owner will be required to comply with the provisions of the owner-investors guidelines, including rent limitation provisions and financing arrangements. - 4.
 If an owner wants to convert the rehabilitated property to any commercial or non-residential use, the loan is due and payable.